AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/indexing-content.md

 >[!CONTEXTUALHELP]
 >id="aemcloud_ctt_indexing"
 >title="Content Indexing"
->abstract="AEM Indexing refers to indexing of the Cloud Service instance after migrating content to it.
-The indexing is done to bring the performance to an optimum speed for a good experience."
+>abstract="AEM Indexing refers to indexing of the content on the Cloud Service instance after migrating content to it.
+Indexing is required in order to support searching for content on that instance."

 Once the Cloud Acceleration Manager completes the ingestion of content into your Cloud Service instance, it is ready to be used.
-Initially the content is not indexed, likely resulting in an unstable environment where issues such as unsearchable content and degraded performance can be expected. experience, the migration process will automatically start indexing the content.
+Initially the content is not indexed, likely resulting in an unstable environment where issues such as unsearchable content and degraded performance can be expected.
+For optimum performance on the instance, the migration process will automatically start indexing the content.
 There is nothing to be done, except to monitor the indexing progress.

 > For information on how to start an ingestion, please see [Ingesting Content into Cloud Service](/help/journey-migration/content-transfer-tool/using-content-transfer-tool/ingesting-content.md).